-For the 2022 GPG, based on 2,503 staff across the organisation; the mean gender pay gap is 18.6% and the median pay gap is 15.5%.
-This infers that a there is a difference of 18.6% in the average hourly pay of men and women expressed as a percentage of average hourly pay for men regardless of the nature of the work, role or seniority.
-Or, when we compare median hourly pay, a woman earns 84c for every €1 a man earns.
-The 2022 GPG data illustrates that the GPG mean has remained relatively consistent with slight reduction since 2018.
+For the 2023 GPG, based on 2,631 staff across the organisation; the mean gender pay gap is 18.4% and the median pay gap is 17.4%.
+This infers that a there is a difference of 18.4% in the average hourly pay of men and women expressed as a percentage of average hourly pay for men regardless of the nature of the work, role or seniority.
+Or, when we compare median hourly pay, a woman earns 83c for every €1 a man earns.
+The 2023 GPG data illustrates that the GPG mean has remained relatively consistent with a slight reduction since 2018.

-As in previous years, Ollscoil na Gaillimhe - University of Galway's mean 2022 GPG is most pronounced in the academic staff category (mean 21.3%) which largely reflects the representation of men and women in senior academic grades.
-In contrast, the median GPG is primarily driven by PMS staff grades.
-The GPG data for PMS staff suggests that men are more likely to occupy higher grades, despite the fact that there are substantially more female staff in this staff category.
+As in previous years, Ollscoil na Gaillimhe - University of Galway's mean 2023 GPG is most pronounced in the academic staff category (mean 21.2%) which largely reflects the representation of men and women in senior academic grades.
+In contrast, the median GPG is primarily driven by Professional, Managerial and Support (PMS) staff grades.
+The GPG data for PMS staff suggests that men are more likely to occupy higher grades, even though there are substantially more female staff in this staff category, with a mean gap of 14.6%.
 This points to the main issue being the lack of upward mobility for all PMS staff.
-For research staff, the mean pay gap is 6.0%, and the median is 8.1%.
+For research staff, the mean pay gap is 5.7%, and the median is 3.2%.
 Since this cohort does not contribute greatly to the institution's GPG, it is not considered more deeply or discussed in detail in this report.